Josie127/DV_final/README.md

 <img src="/Image/Figure13.GIF" alt="Figure13"
  title="Figure13" width="500" />

- We wanted to create a map to show the relationship between crime index and count of Airbnb in each zip code zone.
-A great number of information can be plotted on the map and we use one circle with different sizes to show the number of Airbnb so this figure is inclined to multidimensional, original and light.
+We want to create a map to show the relationship between crime index and count of Airbnb in each zip code zone.
+A great amount of information need to be plotted on the map to visualise the relationship.
+Thus this figure is inclined to multidimensional, original and light.

 We created a crime map to visualise the relationship between the crime index and the count of Airbnbs with different zip in Manhattan.
 The underlying colormap illustrated the crime index.
 The higher the crime index, the darker the colour.
 The size of the circle represents the total amount of Airbnb with different zip and neighbourhoods that the zip belongs to are distinguished by colour.
 The locations of the circles are calculated by the mean of all the Airbnb rooms’ coordinates in the same zip  In addition, the exact crime index of each zip and the zip of the place could be found using hover tool.